yguitton/training-material/topics/introduction/tutorials/data-manipulation-olympics/tutorial.md

 > > 3.
 Any calculations you run which try to compute anything over the weight column (Column 8) will fail.
 Please see the [final exercise section](#exercises-putting-it-all-together) for the solution
 > >    to this question, in which we will first clean up the data in the weight column using the Find and Replace operation.
 > >
-> >    This type of situation occurs quite frequently, where you data does not fit with your expectations or assumptions, and you may have to perform additional data
+> >    This type of situation occurs quite frequently, where your data does not fit with your expectations or assumptions, and you may have to perform additional data
 > >    manipulation steps to clean up your data.
 It is very useful to know how to read the error messages of tools.
 Depending on the tool, the error messages may or may
 > >    not be very informative, but in many cases it can give you a clue as to why it failed, which sometimes can be fixed by you.
 If you think it is a problem with the
 > >    tool itself, please submit a bug report, and the tool authors will be able to have a look at it.
 More information about troubleshooting and reporting errors can